 Moreover, prolotherapy is often used in conjunction with other treatments like physical therapy and chiropractic care to provide a comprehensive pain management strategy.
 By addressing the root causes of chronic musculoskeletal pain, prolotherapy not only alleviates discomfort but also enhances joint function, offering a holistic approach to long-term pain relief.

 Extensive research has been conducted on the use of prolotherapy for ailments such as chronic low back pain, tendinopathies, and osteoarthritis.
-Studies indicate that dextrose injection, which is fundamental to prolotherapy, may increase fibroblast activity, leading to tissue repair and increased collagen production.
+Studies indicate that dextrose injections, which is fundamental to prolotherapy, may increase fibroblast activity, leading to tissue repair and increased collagen production.
 In terms of effectiveness in managing chronic pain conditions, prolotherapy has outperformed saline injections and shown similar results when compared with other treatments like steroid injections, but without side effects.
+Studies have shown the treatment to help many different conditions, to name just a few: knee pain, cervical spine issues, back pain, knee arthritis, plantar fasciitis, shoulder pain, nerve pain, lax ligaments, sacroiliac joint pain, sciatic nerve conditions, rotator cuff tendinopathy, Achilles tendinosis, tennis elbow, issues with ligaments and tendons.

 Prolotherapy injections, while beneficial for many, are not universally applicable.
 Individuals suffering from acute infections like cellulitis or septic arthritis should steer clear of prolotherapy due to the potential for increased complications.
 Those experiencing acute gouty arthritis or recovering from recent fractures may find prolotherapy contraindicated and should explore other treatment options.